-Require ed Field Courses:
+Required Fiel eld Courses:

-AGEC 6 571 I Fundamentals in Agribusiness and Managerial Economics 3 Credits
+AGEC 671 Fundamentals in Agribusiness and Managerial Economics 3 Credits

-AGEC 6 595 I Frontiers in Agribusiness and Managerial Economics 3 Credits
+AGEC 695 Frontiers in Agribusiness and Managerial Economics 3 Credits

-Subtotal l in Field l Area 6 Credits
+Subtotal in Fi ield Area 6 Credits

-Field Co ourses (7 Two out of the following courses)
+Field Courses s (Two out of the following courses)

 MGMT 634 Seminar in Organizational Behavior

 MGMT 636 Seminar in Organizational Theory

 MGMT 676 Strategic Management Survey

-Subtotal l in Field l Elective Area 6 Credits
+Subtotal in Fi ield Elective Area 6 Credits

-Total Fi ield Req uirement 12 Credits
+Total Field R Requirement 12 Credits

-advisor in teach Analysi combin allow to AGEC ry comm hing this is, allow ations o he stude will be taught under the direction of the Chair of the ittee.
-The Chair of the student's advisory committee can class, allow students to take parts of AGEC 676 Fronties we students to take directed readings from selected these alternatives.
-The Chair of the student's advisory and to substitute AGEC 676 for AGEC 695.
-When the corse, the student will enroll in a section opened for the Chaittee. n take an active role rs in Applied Market ed faculty, or any committee may also urse is taught as an
+Committee.
+The class, ale allow studen alternatives.
+Substitute AC e will be taught under the direction of the Chair of the st The Chair of the student's advisory committee can take an activallow students to take parts of AGEC 676 Frontiers in Applied at the take directed readings from selected faculty, or any come The Chair of the student's advisory committee may also also GEC 676 for AGEC 695.
+When the course is taught as an AGE centroll in a section opened for the Chair of the student's advisory ve role in teaching I Market Analysis, Ibinations of these low the student to IC 695 course, the

-Total Minimum n Course Requirements 42 Credits
+Total Minimum Cou rse Requirements 42 Credits

-Researc eh
+Research

-AGEC 6 ResearchAdditional hours of coursework can replace research ho
+AGEC 691 Research Additional hours of coursework can replace research hours.

 Total Credits 64 Credits